uni2u/uni2u.github.io/about_me.md

 ## About Me

-YongYoon SHIN He worked as a research engineer at ETRI(https://etri.re.kr/eng/main/main.etri), KOREA, between 2010 and NOW.
+YongYoon SHIN He worked as a research engineer at [ETRI](https://etri.re.kr/eng/main/main.etri), KOREA, between 2010 and NOW.

 He has been working for ETRI as a Senior Engineer since 2011.

 He is member of OpenStack Community Korea and member of ONOS project.

-His research interests are in OpenStack, Neutron, Cloud Networking with SDN.
+His research interests are in OpenStack, Neutron, Cloud Networking with SDN, Kubernetes, IPFS, NDN.

 ## Project